SHR HAIR REMOVAL FAQ

 Who can have Laser Hair Removal treatment?

 We can treat Women and Men of all ages.
 Children under 18 will require a presence of a parent or guardian on the first consultation or a signed written consent from their parent or guardian.
-The Central Coast Laser Clinic therapists do sometimes need to refer clients to their General Medical Practitioner for assessment and when in doubt will not treat until a Medical Clearance is provided.
+The Central Coast Laser Clinic therapists sometimes need to refer clients to their Medical Practitioner for assessment and when in doubt will not treat until written medical clearance is provided.

 Is Laser Hair Removal permanent?